Azure/azure-render-hub/README.md

 # Azure Render Farm Manager (Preview)

 The Azure Render Farm Manager is an Azure Web App to create and manage your cloud or hybrid render farm infrastructure.
-The Render Famr Manager comes with native support for PipelineFx Qube!
+The Render Farm Manager comes with native support for PipelineFx Qube!
 (6.10 and 7.0) and Thinkbox Deadline 10.
+Support for other render farm managers will be added in the future.

 The portal Web App can be easily deployed into your existing Azure subscription.

 ## What the Render Farm Manager Does

 * Create Azure infrastructure to extend your existing render farm
-* Configures the resources to work togetehr
+* Configures the resources to work together
 * Provides usage and costs

 ## What the Render Farm Manager is Not